Skip to main contentSkip to navigation

 RAIDZ Parity Distribution and Rebuild Constraints

-RAIDZ differs from traditional RAID 5/6 in a fundamental way: it uses variable-width stripes.
-Each logical block is distributed across a stripe whose width depends on the block's size and the number of drives in the vdev.
-This eliminates the RAID write hole without requiring a battery-backed cache, but it means recovery tools designed for fixed-stripe RAID arrays cannot parse RAIDZ data.
+RAIDZ uses variable-width stripes where each logical block is distributed across a stripe whose width depends on the block's size and the number of drives in the vdev.
+This eliminates the RAID write hole without a battery-backed cache, but recovery tools designed for fixed-stripe RAID arrays cannot parse RAIDZ data.

 RAIDZ LevelParity DrivesFault ToleranceRecovery When Exceeded